 What do Severance Payments do?

 Severance payments are usually meant to prevent the employee from potentially suing their employer in the future.
 Oftentimes, employees are entitled to filing a lawsuit against their employers.
 But severance pay offers some type of consideration in exchange for the employee giving up their rights.
 An employee could still sue for criminal matters though.
 The non-compete agreement will not limit any criminal actions brought against the company.
 Other than preventing the right to sue, the severance agreement may also include other rights such as talking about the employer after the employment period or going into a non-compete agreement with another company.
-For more information on what a non-compete agreement is, please visit our site here.
+For more information on what a non-compete agreement is, please contact one of our litigation attorneys.

 For example, when an employee is terminated, her employer will approach her with an offer of $20,000 to the employee in exchange for a promise she does not sue the company for wrongful termination.
 Should the employee take the severance payment, she will be prevented from bringing in a future wrongful termination lawsuit.